On utility maximization without passing by the dual problem: Prologue

 Besides displaying a new, simple method, our paper makes several contributions improving on the existing literature.
 We are listing them now.

 \begin{itemize}

-\item In frictionless markets: in Theorems \ref{mai1} and \ref{mai2} we allow unbounded, possibly non-hedgeable random endowments, see Remark \ref{burt} and Example \ref{unbi} for details.
+\item In frictionless markets, Theorems \ref{mai1} and \ref{mai2} allow unbounded, possibly non-hedgeable random endowments, see Remark \ref{burt} and Example \ref{unbi} for details.
 The asset prices need not be locally bounded.
 We do not require smoothness of $U$ and strict concavity is not imposed either.
 In particular, we provide minimizers for loss functionals, see Example \ref{lil}.
 Constraints of a very general type on the terminal portfolio value are admitted in Theorem \ref{conss}.

-\item In the theory of large financial markets, we are the first to tackle utility maximization for $U$ finite on $\mathbb{R}$ (the case of $U$ defined on $(0,\infty)$ was first considered in \cite{paolo}; \cite{mostovyi} treated random endowments as well) and our results are the first to involve constraints on the terminal wealth, see Section \ref{lar}.
+\item In the theory of large financial markets, our approach is the first to tackle utility maximization for $U$ finite on $\mathbb{R}$ (the case of $U$ defined on $(0,\infty)$ was first considered in \cite{paolo}; subsequently \cite{mostovyi} treated random endowments in the same setting), see Section \ref{lar}.

 \end{itemize}